apereo/cas/developer/Code-Conventions.md

 ##Indentations
 Code indentation should be set to use 4 spaces.
-Tabs should never be used for indentation.
+Tabs should **never** be used for indentation.

+##Arrays vs. Lists
+Where it's possible, instances of `ImmutableCollection` should be used instead of their `Collection` counterpart or equivalent array definition.
+Returning or passing an argument as a native java `Collection` or array exposes internal implementations to the caller/client and would allow in theory for malicious modifications to the program state.

 ##Static Members